-Defining a brand promise that is compelling, memorable, and believable starts with understanding the customers to whom you’re making the promise.
+Defining a customer promise that is compelling, memorable, and believable starts with understanding the people to whom you’re making the promise.

 Who are your target customers?
 What their everyday needs, challenges, and pain points?
-Getting at these critical insights is as easy as asking them.
+Getting these critical insights into those you serve is as easy as asking them.
 Brand research including customer interviews and/or surveys is the best way to truly understand your customers.

-A research initiative aimed at your unique target audience(s) allows you to get inside their heads to better understand what it is they value and what type of promise is going to resonate with them.
+A basic research initiative aimed at your unique target audience(s) will help you get inside their heads to better understand what it is they value and what type of promise is going to resonate with them.

-With the insights from your customer research in hand, the next step is to parse the findings and identify a list of unique needs mentioned by your customers.
+With the findings from your customer research in hand, the next step is to parse the insights and identify a list of unique needs mentioned by your customers.

 Once you have your list, it’s time to do an honest assessment of your brand’s ability to meet those needs.
 Which needs are you currently meeting?
 Which would require further investment to better fulfill?

-The simpler the statement, the more powerful it is.
+This is because the simpler the statement, the more powerful it is.
 This goes for most brand messaging and copywriting in general.
-Take whatever initial promise you write and remove any unnecessary language.
+If there is a brand promise template, it starts by taking whatever initial promise you write and removing any unnecessary language.